Visualization Manager

 Fully implemented BCGControlBar for .NET

-Visualization manager provides the functionality, that allows you to control look and feel of an application.
-It centralizes the drawing code for the most important GUI elements, such as toolbars, buttons, grippers and menus.
-User can switch between different screen themes at runtime.
-To create your own visualization manager, you need to create a new class derived from CBCGPVisualManager and implement the required drawing methods:
+The visualization manager provides the functionality that allows you to control the look and feel of an application.
+It centralizes the drawing code for the most important GUI elements, such as toolbars, buttons, grippers, and menus.
+The user can switch between different screen themes at runtime.
+To create your own visualization manager, you need to create a new class derived from CBCGPVisualManager and implement the required drawing methods.

 The following visualization managers are built-in: